emirhanoguz0/Programming-Exercises-and-LeetCode/Exercises/Programming exercises for Python 3.md

 Hints:
 In case of input data being supplied to the question, it should be assumed to be a console input.
 We use itemgetter to enable multiple sort keys.

+## Question 20
+Define a class with a generator which can iterate the numbers, which are divisible by 7, between a given range 0 and n.

+Hints: Consider use yield